Cray-HPE/docs-csm/256-FIRMWARE-ACTION-SERVICE-FAS-RECIPES.md

 }
 ```

-*note*: the timeLimit is `2000` because the gigabytes can take a lot longer to update.
+*Note*: The timeLimit is `2000` because the Gigabyte BMCs can take a lot longer to update.

 #### <a name="gb-device-type-nodebmc-target-bios"></a>Device Type : NodeBMC | Target : BIOS
 ```json